mosesachizz/mosesachizz/README.md

 - 💼 Open to remote/full-time roles in full-stack, DevOps, or AI engineering

 ### 🚀 Featured Projects
-Here are some of my key indepent projects now open-source and hosted on my new GitHub showcasing full-stack and scalable solutions with end-to-end development and structured workflows.
+Here are some of my key independent projects now open-source showcasing full-stack and scalable solutions with end-to-end development and structured workflows.

 | Project  | Description | Tech Stack |
 |---------|-------------|------------|